wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/samsara.md

 ### In Buddhism ☸️

-Saṃsāra (Sanskrit: संसार, Pali: saṃsāra; also samsara) in Buddhism and Hinduism is the beginningless cycle of repeated birth, mundane existence and dying again.[1]
-Samsara is considered to be dukkha, suffering, and in general unsatisfactory and painful,[2] perpetuated by desire and avidya (ignorance), and the resulting karma.
+Saṃsāra (Sanskrit: संसार, Pali: saṃsāra) is a concept in Hinduism, Buddhism, and other Indian religions, referring to the cycle of birth, death, and rebirth.
+According to this concept, all living beings are trapped in this cycle, and the goal is to break free from it and attain liberation.
+In Hinduism, this is achieved by attaining moksha, while in Buddhism it is achieved by attaining enlightenment, or nirvana.

+The cycle of saṃsāra is driven by karma, which is the accumulation of one's actions and intentions.
+One's karma determines the circumstances of their birth and their experiences in life.
+Depending on the nature of their karma, a being may be reborn into a higher or lower state of existence, such as a human, animal, or spirit realm.

+The cycle of saṃsāra is often depicted as a wheel, or the Bhavacakra, with twelve houses representing the different stages of life and existence.
+Breaking free from the cycle of saṃsāra requires a deep understanding of the nature of reality and the cessation of one's attachment and aversion.

 #### The Wheel of Life (Bhavacakra)

-The bhavacakra (Sanskrit: भवचक्र; Pāli: bhavacakka; Tibetan: སྲིད་པའི་འཁོར་ལོ, Wylie: srid pa'i 'khor lo) is a symbolic representation of saṃsāra (or cyclic existence).
-It is found on the outside walls of Tibetan Buddhist temples and monasteries in the Indo-Tibetan region, to help non Buddhists understand Buddhist teachings.
-It is used in Indian Buddhism and Tibetan Buddhism.
+The Bhavacakra (Sanskrit: भवचक्र; Pāli: bhavacakka; Tibetan: སྲིད་པའི་འཁོར་ལོ, Wylie: srid pa'i 'khor lo), also known as the Wheel of Life, is a symbolic representation of saṃsāra (or cyclic existence) is a symbolic representation of samsara, the cycle of birth, death, and rebirth in Buddhism.
+It is usually depicted as a wheel with twelve houses, each house representing a different aspect of samsara and its causes and effects.

-It usually depicts 12 houses in a circle/wheel.
+The outer rim of the wheel depicts the twelve links of dependent origination, which show how ignorance and craving lead to suffering and rebirth.
+The three animals at the center of the wheel represent the three poisons of ignorance, attachment, and aversion, which keep beings trapped in samsara.
+The image serves as a visual reminder of the Buddhist teachings on the nature of existence and the path to liberation.

 ### In Raëlism 🔯